-While science can help us guard against our biases, it does not make us immune: our understandings are still rooted in our understandings of the past and desires for the future.
-Put more pragmatically, social scientists, much like other social actors, will believe to be true things that work within their understandings of the world.
-Digging deep to find the transcendental perspectives that influence our thoughts and actions is perhaps nothing more than an exploration of what the sociologist finds to be true based on her own experiences and knowledge; it is not a purer reflection of the social.

-Social scientists are thus much like other social actors in terms of their method of understanding the social world.
-With the differences somewhat leveled, and sociologists losing the privileged skills to perceive social-transcendental categories which trouble the actors judgements, how can we effectively critique?
-What is a critical sociologist to do when she finds actors who are critically engaging with the social world, though not in as systematic a fashion as she is trained?
-To answer this question, and complete the alternative approach to Bourdieusian critical sociology, we turn to Ernst Bloch.
+Social scientists are much like other social actors in terms of their method of understanding the social world.
+Our understandings are still rooted in our understandings of the past and desires for the future.
+We will believe to be true things that work within their understandings of the world.
+Lacking the privilege to perceive social-transcendental categories with which one can trouble actors’ judgements, how can we effectively critique?
+What is a critical sociologist to do when she finds actors who critically engage with the social world, though not in as systematic a fashion as she is trained?
+To answer this question and complete our alternative to Bourdieusian critical sociology, we turn to Ernst Bloch.
+While the processual theories of Merleau-Ponty and pragmatists have helped us make negative Bourdieusian concepts into something positive, Bloch’s processualism helps us combine elements of domination with Latourian constructivism

-Though somewhat transcendental on account of his Marxist perspective, Bloch’s epistemology is less rooted in seeing the underlying social categories than focused on the process through which people regularly try to improve the world around them.
-His is a form of critique that is positive rather than negative; rooted in hope rather than fear (Bloch 1986[1959]a: 75).
+Though somewhat transcendental on account of his Marxist perspective, Bloch’s epistemology is less rooted in seeing the underlying social categories than focused on the process through which people regularly try to improve the world around them thanks to.
+His is a form of critique that is constructive rather than negative; rooted in hope, not fear (Bloch 1986[1959]a: 75).
 This hope is based on a recognition, like pragmatists, that utopian consciousness is not defined by its knowledge free from social determinations, but rather by the process through which actors regularly improve upon their critiques of the world they experience.

-Bloch’s critical theory is built on a highly unstable, critically reflexive foundation.
-Actors, at least those with utopian consciousness, are already well aware of the injustices around them.
+Actors, at least those with utopian consciousness, are already aware of the injustices around them.
 In their actions, they challenge society to be better (Bloch 1986[1959]a: 315).
-However, utopia cannot be achieved, for every time a new, better world is created, cracks appear.
-Indeed, the perfect state cannot be attained, as “there is something in the subject-factor of Realization itself which has never realized itself.
-The subject-factor of lending existence is itself not yet here, it is not predicated, job objectified, not realized; ultimately, this is what is announced in the darkness of the lived moment” (Bloch 1986[1959]a: 300, emphasis in original).

 This should not discourage the critical actor, however.
-Much like how pragmatists note that actors learn from their tinkering to further improve their knowledge, Bloch argues that utopian consciousness is built on a steady foundation of learning from past attempts, critiquing, improving, and beginning the process anew (Bloch 1986[1959]a: 188).
+Much like how pragmatists note that actors learn from their tinkering to further improve their knowledge, Bloch argues that a continual process of learning from past attempts, critiquing, and improving constitutes utopian consciousness (Bloch 1986[1959]a: 188).
+Bergson often referred to this "pressure that the past exerts on consciousness" and defined freedom as the ability to retain the past and to formalise his/her future to increasingly influence the course of events (Vieillard-Baron, 2000: 59).
+More specifically, the social actor is one "who has control over his future only because he is able to give himself a certain perspective on his past" (Hyppolite, 1993: 479).
+Thus, contra Latour, when one forms a collective, one does not do so from nowhere.
+One does it from an experience that one shares with others of their social-mind-set, a dough whose contours they collectively knead and whose contours they intend to modify.
 This is how society has improved through time, and will continue through the future (Bloch 1986[1959]b).
+The utopian consciousness can spring from common sense and is improved by the aggregation of people who want to improve the world and realise that they share common pasts, habits, or ideas from past experiences.